Skip to content

 As we act as scheme trustees and the scheme’s assets provide benefits for our members we will not be subject to the maximum fine should we breach GDPR

 This is incorrect.
-The Information Commissioner has previously held trustees personally liable which has resulted in their personal assets being at risk.
+The Information Commissioner has previously held trustees personally liable which has resulted in their personal assets being at risk

 HMRC’S additional requirements for trustees

-1. at least one UK resident trustee and where the “settler” was domiciled in the UK either at the time the trust was established or when the settler added funds to the trust; or
+What is a Relevant Trust? at least one UK resident trustee and where the "settler" was domiciled in the UK either at the time the trust was established or when the settler added funds to the trust; oral trustees are resident in the UK.

 What are the additional requirements for Trustees?

-Duty to maintain records
+Duty to maintain records.

 Trustees must ensure that they hold and maintain up-to-date written records of all beneficial owners of the trust i.e. beneficiary’s name, date of birth, National Insurance number, and role in relation to the trust.
 The trustees must also include within their records, the full details of the advisers to the trust (i.e. legal advisers, financial or tax advisers) together with the trustees’ contact details.

-A somewhat onerous duty is the requirement for trustees to provide HMRC with information about any ‘taxable relevant trust’ and each of its beneficiaries.
+Duty to disclose information to HMRCA somewhat onerous duty is the requirement for trustees to provide HMRC with information about any 'taxable relevant trust' and each of its beneficiaries.

 A taxable relevant trust is a relevant trust that is liable in any given tax year for certain taxes on its assets or income.